tlienart/GPlot.jl/docs/src/man/line-scatter.md

 ![](../exgen/out/ls_ex10.svg)

-Note however that this only happens for in-place modification; note the difference with the example below:
+Note however that this only happens for in-place modifications; note the difference with the example below:

 ```julia